bamarni/symfony-console-autocomplete/README.md

 Close / re-open your terminal window and you're ready to go!

-## Tips for Bash users

-### Alias support

-By default, completion for your aliases won't be enabled.
-If you're using aliases (eg. "c" for "composer", "pspec" for "phpspec", etc.), you have to pass them explicitly :

-    symfony-autocomplete --aliases=c --aliases=pspec

 ### Static setup

 If you don't like all the magic from the quick setup and want to go with a more standard way,